Pictured above, from left: Jennifer Mullen, Audrey Heller, Allison Snopek, Dianne Hoffman, Joen Madonna & Lea Troeh

 Allison Snopek, Program Director

-Allison joined ArtSpan in 2013 as the SF Open Studios Program Coordinator, and now works as the Programs Manager overseeing ArtSpan programing, including: SF Open Studios, Youth Open Studios, Artist Professional Development, Artist Networking, Exhibitions, Public Engagement, and Art in Neighborhoods.
+Allison joined ArtSpan in 2013 as the SF Open Studios Program Coordinator, transitioned to Programs Manager in 2014, and now works as the Program Director.
+She oversees all ArtSpan programing, including: SF Open Studios, Youth Open Studios, Artist Professional Development, Artist Networking, Exhibitions, Public Engagement, Outreach, and Art in Neighborhoods.
 As a practicing oil painter and arts enthusiast, Allison has been involved with various projects and local arts organizations.
 She is a cooperative member at City Art Gallery and has worked as a teaching artist with Leap Arts in Education and SF Arts Ed.
 She has also worked as the Volunteer Coordinator at the Red Poppy Art House and a Membership Services Assistant for the Fine Arts Museum of San Francisco.
 In her free time, Allison can be found riding her bicycle, running through the park to Ocean Beach, or painting in her backyard studio.
 Originally from the Midwest, Allison has a BA in Fine Arts and Spanish Studies from the University of Minnesota.

 Dianne Hoffman, Program & Administration Assistant